 New World requires lots of PC resources, but you can play the game if you have a powerful Mac computer (iMac, iMac Pro, or Mac Pro), and Parallels Desktop can be a solution.
 This is software for Windows virtualization on Mac with the full support of DirectX and GPUs.
 It allows you to install Windows 10 on Mac with a couple of clicks and switch between MacOS and Windows instantly.
 You can run Windows just like on a regular PC, install Steam and enjoy the New World game on Mac.

-Play New World on Mac with Vortex.gg or Nvidia Geforce Now
+Play New World on Mac with Nvidia GeForce Now

-Update: Nvidia Geforce Now and Vortex.gg do not support New World to the date but due to many requests it may be added soon!
+Update: Nvidia GeForce Now fully supports New World to the date!
 Register and explore cloud gaming now!